 His music is a mix of lyrical melodies, dense harmonies, fluid technique, and a rhythmic heartbeat that takes listeners on an eclectic and soulful musical excursion.
 Peagler's musical personality forms a dichotomy.
 He is first and foremost a pianist and greatly cherishes the surprise and wonder that can occur from a spontaneous musical idea that is expressed in real time.
 But he also has a deep fascination for blending various genres and connecting with other musicians and the audience on a deeper level, which informs everything he plays.
 Kenny Peagler delivers a sound that is rich in his inspirations while still defining his own voice.

-Kenny Peagler's last solo piano album, 100 Years of Strayhorn, celebrated the centennial birthday of the prolific jazz composer Billy Strayhorn.
-As a sideman, Kenny has played on seven internationally released albums and has composed for countless artists including the sultry ballad "All I Want To Do" featured on the Aaron Myer's album Leo Rising and "He's My Everything," featured on Richard White's album I am of Value.
+Kenny Peagler's last solo piano album, 100 Years of Strayhorn, celebrated the centennial birthday of the prolific composer Billy Strayhorn.
+As a sideman, Kenny has played on fourteen internationally released albums and has composed for countless artists including the sultry ballad "All I Want To Do" featured on the Aaron Myer's album Leo Rising and "He's My Everything," featured on Richard White's album I am of Value.
 His diversity as a pianist can also be heard on the album Evermore, which featured the band Gemini and numerous notable guests, including renowned trumpeter Sean Jones.